prachtsaal/prachtsaal.berlin/README.md

 - (4) shown in list view, text the describes the page for search engines
 - (5) location of image in list view
 - (6) location of portrait in personal page
-- (7) file location of portfolio image 1 shown in personal page
+- (7) file location of portfolio image shown in personal page
-- (8) website url, including https://
+- (8) website url
-- (9) list your links to your socials
+- (9) list the links to your socials
-- (10) the text paragraphs you want shown on your personal page
+- (10) the text you want shown on your personal page

 ## [WIP] Development